 Although mortgage brokers generally don’t charge a fee for their services, they do receive a commission from lenders.
 The commission structure and amount will vary depending on the lender as well as the size of the transaction.

 The most common commission received by a broker is known as the upfront commission, which normally amounts to 0.3-0.5% of the total loan value.
 For instance, for a $900,000 home loan, a 0.3% commission would translate to $2,700 as the broker’s upfront commission.

 The ongoing or trailing commission is calculated based on the remaining loan amount each year, which is paid to the broker monthly.
-Although some lenders offer no ongoing commission to brokers, others may offer a trailing commission of 0.1-0.2% based on the outstanding value of the property.
+Lenders may offer a trailing commission of 0.1-0.2% based on the outstanding value of the property.

 Compare mortgage brokers below

 How does a mortgage broker become accredited?

 Mortgage brokers receive licensing by the Australian Securities and Investment Commission (ASIC).
 They can either hold an Australian Credit License (ACL) or be a Credit Representative under an individual or company's ACL.
 Credit Representatives have more restrictions in the services they are allowed to provide.

 A broker must complete a minimum of a Certificate IV in Finance and Mortgage Broking.
 They also have to belong to a professional organisation, either the Mortgage and Finance Association of Australia (MFAA) or the Finance Brokers Association of Australia (FBAA).
 Brokers also must hold professional indemnity insurance, and belong to an external dispute resolution (EDR) scheme.

 How does a mortgage broker establish a lending panel?